Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

 **Note:** The chatbot uses LaunchDarkly AI Configs for prompt and model management, but still requires your OpenAI API key for actual API calls.
 Without this key, the chatbot will not function.

+**AI Configs Setup (Optional):** LaunchDarkly AI Configs are **optional** for basic chatbot functionality.
+If AI Configs are not configured in your LaunchDarkly account, the chatbot will use fallback defaults (friendly system prompt, `gpt-4o-mini` model).
+However, to demonstrate the AI Configs feature (e.g., grumpy chatbot for Beta Tester users), you'll need to set up AI Configs manually in the LaunchDarkly dashboard.
+See `feature_walkthrough.md` or `/admin/examples` for AI Configs setup instructions.

 #### Step 7: Run the Development Server

 ```bash